Cybernetic Conversations 2018

 Throughout 2017 we were able to organize three gatherings on the said topic in three cities.
 The first meeting was held in March in Urbana IL.
 (Host, Susan Parenti), the second in July in Detroit MI.
 (Host, Paul Pangaro), and a third in NYC, in October (Host, Carol Huang).

-Traces left from each of the above gatherings will be posted on this webpage during the next month.
+Traces left from each of the above gatherings are available upon request.

-Let us know if you might want to host a Cybernetics Gathering in 2018. — firstname.lastname@example.org
+Let us know if you want to host a Cybernetic Gathering. — firstname.lastname@example.org

 See Cybernetic Gathering March 2017 Final Report, Appendix A. Letter of Intent.